ddsky/spoonacular-api-clients/typescript/MealPlanningApi.md

 # **deleteFromMealPlan**
 > any deleteFromMealPlan(deleteFromMealPlanRequest)

-Delete an item from the user's meal plan.
+Delete an item from the user\'s meal plan.

 ### Example